 Mathematics is a vibrant, multifaceted and versatile field, in which the focus is on the study and development of techniques to tackle pure and applied mathematical questions.
 Often, the dividing line between theory and practice is merely an illusion.
 Mathematical theory, developed for a specific problem, often finds its way into unexpected applications.
 This is the strength and beauty of mathematics, a discipline which is by definition infinite, and where new paths are always waiting to be explored.
-The Master’s programme in Mathematics at VU University Amsterdam provides you with an opportunity to specialize in one area while further deepening your mathematical knowledge in general.
+The Master’s programme in Mathematics at Vrije Universiteit Amsterdam provides you with an opportunity to specialize in one area while further deepening your mathematical knowledge in general.

 The programme in a nutshell